top of page

 Robert Raynor

-Director, Design & Development
+Lead, Design & Development

 Robert brings a knowledge of building, design, teaching, and communications to the world of homelessness.
 His professional background is in sustainable housing development at TAS, founding their Circular Living Lab, and as a sessional instructor at the University of Toronto from where he holds a Masters of Architecture.
 Robert was a fabricator and student trainer for six years before volunteering with Toronto Tiny Shelters during COVID, and being an early member of Two Steps Home.